emqx/cloud-docs/en_US/deployments/metrics.md

 ## Client

 Shows the incremental situation of interaction with the client in a certain period of time.
-The following 4 indicators are provided:
+The following 4 metrics are provided:

 | Indicator           | Meaning                                 |
 | ------------------- | :-------------------------------------- |